 Total number of spills per county, per year

-We report our spill data annually (calendar year) to the Environment Agency.
+We report our spill data every year to the Environment Agency.
 The graph below shows the total number of spills from our wastewater treatment sites each year, divided by county.

 Storm releases are made for one reason – to protect homes and businesses from flooding.
-For instance in heavy rain, storm releases from our Budds Farm wastewater treatment works (and the related CSOs) protect more than 2000 properties including schools and hospitals.
+For instance, in heavy rain storm releases from our Budds Farm wastewater treatment works (and the related storm overflows) protect more than 2000 properties including schools and hospitals.